 In 2015, our students named our chameleon mascot CARY.
 Our staff collaborated to develop a motto and created an acronym that encompasses our core belief statements.
-We believe all our students should, "Be Like CARY" which stands for being:
+We believe all our students should, "Be Like CARY," which stands for being:

 Assistant Principal, Newton MillerNewton Miller is a Saint Augustine’s University alumni.
 His degree in Elementary Education set him on a path toward school leadership.
-After earning his first master’s in School Leadership from Ashford University.
-He then pursued and obtained his second Master’s in School Administration.
+After earning his first master’s in School Leadership from Ashford University, he then pursued and obtained his second Master’s in School Administration.
 He has taught and led in multiple Title I schools here in Wake County.
-Throughout his career he has developed a passion to ensure every student has equitable access to their dreams and aspirations.“My journey as an educator begins with my childhood.
+Throughout his career, he has developed a passion to ensure every student has equitable access to their dreams and aspirations.“My journey as an educator begins with my childhood.
 I was a very active child with an inquisitive mind.
 I always challenged the status quo.
 I needed to know the “why.”
 This made me want to learn more and more about everything.
-My goal is for my excitement for learning to become infectious and positively impacted the students, families, and colleagues connected to me.
+My goal is for my excitement for learning to become infectious and positively impact the students, families, and colleagues connected to me.
 I want to strengthen the school to community bridge by developing students and families who are engaged in the learning process.
-As an educational leader, I believe it is my duty help students find their purpose for education.”
+As an educational leader, I believe it is my duty to help students find their purpose for education.”